 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-The bonus elite-qualifying miles earnings won't show up on your credit card statement but will be credited to your Alaska Airlines Mileage Plan account within the first two billing cycles after qualifying.
+- Bonus EQMs won't show on your credit card statement but will post directly to Alaska Airlines Mileage Plan accounts within 8–12 weeks after qualifying.

 Alaska Elite Status Requirements and Benefits